 The First Morning – Thursday

-As they come to appreciate their role as pioneers, they agree from prior experience that there can be no one-size-fits-all solution.
+As they come to appreciate their role as pioneers in task management, they agree from prior experience that there can be no one-size-fits-all solution.
 It dawns on them that they need to drive their own improvements.

 This won’t be easy, and this realization is depressing for some.
 Their hopes of spending a quick hour or two in the summit, then getting back to work with a few tips in hand are dashed.
 Those who imagined “attending” and multi-tasking are disappointed.
 Paying less than full attention is not a serious alternative for a practice so critical to their daily success.

 In these core sessions, the argument builds that the answer to their predicament lies in skillful self-evaluation.
 The specific subject?: today’s task management methods and task load.